 The schools are back but the summer is still here!
 Enjoy the last long hot days by the lake and out exploring the beautiful Cotswold’s.
 Locally grown food is plentiful as the summer harvest arrives.
 If a cold snap comes earlier than usual at the end of September look forward to grabbing a few logs and firing up the wood burner.
-Choose one of the board games or a read from your log cabins mini library and unwind on your Cotswold September minibreak.
+Choose a read from your log cabins mini library and unwind on your Cotswold September minibreak.

 Enjoy a day at Blenheim International Horse Trials